Shopping Cart

 A good general rule to follow is that to be comfortable, your baby will need one extra layer than what you're wearing to bed - if you're in one layer, your little one will be more comfortable in two.

-During cold winter nights, you can try layering your baby in pyjamas or a bodysuit in addition to their sleep sack or swaddle.
+During cold winter nights, you can try layering your baby in pajamas or a bodysuit in addition to their sleep sack or swaddle.
 Additionally, to really make sure your little one is at a comfortable body temperature, it's good to be familiar with the idea of TOG.

 What is TOG?